public class TextBuffer extends Object

 public void insert(TextIter position, String text, TextTag tag)

-simultaneously apply the formatting described by tag
+simultaneously apply the formatting described by tag.
+You

-TextTag if you actually want to skip
+can specify null TextTag if you actually want to skip

 applying formatting, but in that case you'd probably rather just use

-.public void insert(TextIter position, String text, TextTag[] tags)
+insert().public void insert(TextIter position, String text, TextTag[] tags)

 public void insert(TextIter position, Widget child, TextView which)